Tenguh/terraform-project/README.md

 Next, I Configured Terraform backend with AWS S3 to save my statefile.This is useful for team collaboration and not forgetting security which is of prior importance in every environment.
 Also, i used AWS DynamoDB state locking in locking the state.
 With state locking, team members work simultaneously on the infrastructure without overwritting the state.Hence, state is modified at every stage.

-In other to follow up with the project, you will need the following prrequisites:
+In other to follow up with the project, you will need the following prerequisites:

  ##### Prerequisites
   - Install and configure AWS CLI and Terraform